input-output-hk/marlowe-doc/docs/tutorials/playground-blockly.md

 ## Getting started

-To start building a Blockly project in the Marlowe Playground, which you can find out more about in the section about `playground overview <playground-overview>`{.interpreted-text role="ref"}.
+To start building a Blockly project in the Marlowe Playground, which you can find out more about in the section about [playground overview](playground-overview.md).
 On the home screen

 ![Playground landing page](images/blocklyNew00.png)

 select **Start in Blockly**.
-You\'ll now see a screen like this:
+You will now see a screen like this:

 ![Blockly window](images/blocklyNew01.png)